Family, supporters demand justice in alleged murder of Indian woman

 Police said they had arrested Pulkit Arya, as well as a resort manager and an assistant manager on suspicion of murder.

-Lawyers and family members of Pulkit Arya could not be immediately reached for comment.
+Reuters could not immediately reach lawyers and family members of Pulkit Arya for comment.

 Local BJP officials said Vinod Arya was expelled from the party on Saturday after his son's arrest.
-Vinod Arya could not be immediately reached for comment.
+Reuters could not immediately reach Vinod Arya for comment.

 Bhandari's parents refused to conduct funeral rites until their demand for a more comprehensive postmortem was met.